Jexactyl/Jexactyl-v2-Archive/README.md

 Some Javascript and CSS used within the panel are licensed under a `MIT` or `Apache 2.0` license.
 Please check their respective header files for more information.

-## Review

-Hi, im LiquidInteract a friend of JexUK, i've tried this panel out and aside a few hickups in the installer phase it has 0 issues, the documentation is adequate, the theme is very nice and overall i like the idea i think it will take off.

 ## Screenshots